Demonstrative Adjective English

 In English, there are four basic demonstrative adjectives: this, that, these, and those.
 In this reference, we will define a demonstrative adjective, learn how to use it, and find handy examples.

-Demonstrative adjective definition "words that indicate which one of a group of people, places, or things you refer to."
+Demonstrative adjective definition: it's an adjective that indicates which one of a group of people, places, or things you refer to."
 They can be used to point out objects or people or to describe them in more detail.
-Demonstrative adjectives are usually placed before the noun they refer to, but they can also be placed after the noun in some cases.
+Demonstrative adjectives are usually placed before the noun they refer to but can also be placed after the noun in some cases.

-For example, let's take the sentence "This is my book."
-The demonstrative adjective here is "this," and it is used to point out the book that the speaker is referring to.
+For example, let's take the sentence, "This is my book."
+The demonstrative adjective here is "this," which points out the book the speaker is referring to.
 Another example is "Those are my friends."
 Here, the demonstrative adjective "those" is used to refer to one group of people, in this case, the speaker's friends.

 Near vs. Far